Should You Invest in Marathon Digital Holdings Inc (MARA) Now? - News Heater

 MARA’s Market Performance

-Marathon Digital Holdings Inc (MARA) has experienced a 2.13% rise in stock performance for the past week, with a 23.52% rise in the past month, and a -35.89% drop in the past quarter.
-The volatility ratio for the week is 9.91%, and the volatility levels for the past 30 days are at 9.67% for MARA.
-The simple moving average for the past 20 days is 9.61% for MARA’s stock, with a -6.05% simple moving average for the past 200 days.
+MARA’s stock has risen by 1.08% in the past week, with a monthly rise of 20.54% and a quarterly drop of -17.29%.
+The volatility ratio for the week is 10.45% while the volatility levels for the last 30 days are 9.58% for Marathon Digital Holdings Inc The simple moving average for the last 20 days is 2.78% for MARA stock, with a simple moving average of -9.10% for the last 200 days.

 Analysts’ Opinion of MARA